Sunday, 31 December 2017

 F. Peter Cundill graduated from McGill and was a successful investor.
 He died in 2011.
 If you are more interested in Mr. Cundill and investing than in history you could have a look for his intriguingly titled biography: Routines and Orgies: The Life of Peter Cundill by Christopher Risso-Gill.
 Mr. Risso-Gill also wrote, There's Always Something to Do: The Peter Cundill Investment Approach.

-If you require more choices for good history books, or if you are, like me, simply trying to avoid shopping then go to this omnibus site where you can spend the rest of your day: American Historical Association Announces 2017 Prize Winners.
+If you require more choices for good history books, or if you are, like me, simply trying to avoid shopping then go to this omnibus site where you can spend the rest of your day: American Historical Association Announces 2017 Winners.
 Here are some of the awards listed along with the historical category:

 The Herbert Baxter Adams Prize for an author’s first book in European history from 1815 through the 20th century